(This article has last been updated on the 15th of December 2017)

 The Netherlands has a reputation for being a country that likes to do business and for having a liberal society; These are just a few reasons why we allow cannabis in our country.
 Tolerating soft drugs doesn’t mean that everyone uses it, in fact, most citizens of the Netherlands don’t even use cannabis.

 During our tours in the Red Light District our local guides will tell you much more about drugs in the Netherlands.
 We’ll share all the things you didn’t know about this subject.
 For example: Did you know that producing cannabis for commercial purposes in the Netherlands is totally illegal?
-And did you know that smoking weed in Amsterdam on the street is not allowed?
-Hear more fun facts during our fascinating Red Light District tours.
+In Holland there is a so called “gedoogbeleid”.
+Hear more fun facts during our interesting Red Light District tours.

 Did you know that the revenue of the illegal and legal drug industry in the Netherlands is included into the Dutch Gross Domestic Product (GDP)?
 This might sound weird, but it’s true!
 Since 25 June 2014, the Dutch Central Bureau of Statistics includes the trade of illegal activities in the Dutch GDP.
 A few examples of these illegale activities: XTC, cocaine, heroin, smuggling, etc. The trade in these illegal activities are estimated by the Dutch Central Bureau of Statistics and based on police sources.